 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Leadership; employees claiming this as part of the toolbox earn a median of $70K.
-Microsoft Excel also popped up often in the survey as an important skill; one-seventh of employees surveyed report using it at work.
-Key skills also include Sales Management, Microsoft Office, and Account Management.
+The highest-paying skill to have may be Operations Management; employees who claim proficiency also report a higher average salary of about $77K per year.
+Leadership also popped up often in the survey as an important skill; just under one in five of employees surveyed report using it at work.
+Microsoft Office, Microsoft Excel, and Sales Management are also desirable skills.

 Benefits and Perks